facebookresearch/ParlAI/docs/source/tutorial_tipsntricks.md

 :::{warning} WARNING
-To initialize a list of openers to seed the selfchat, the default method of [init_openers](https://github.com/facebookresearch/ParlAI/blob/dbae75bcbe9fd15691d2d724c5107d7489cac000/parlai/tasks/self_chat/worlds.py#L76-L82) skim through each episode of the task dataset and extract the first dialogue turn, which might itself contain context information, such as persona, in addition to the first dialogue messages.
-When using the `--seed-messages-from-task`, override the [load_openers](https://github.com/facebookresearch/ParlAI/blob/dbae75bcbe9fd15691d2d724c5107d7489cac000/parlai/tasks/self_chat/worlds.py#L17) in seed with the desired
+To initialize a list of openers to seed the selfchat, the default method of [init_openers](https://github.com/facebookresearch/ParlAI/blob/dbae75bcbe9fd15691d2d724c5107d7489cac000/parlai/tasks/self_chat/worlds.py#L76-L82) goes through each episode of the task dataset and extract the first dialogue turn, which might itself contain context information, such as persona, in addition to the first dialogue messages.
 :::

 Additional flags for setting up the task-specific SelfChatWorld, e.g. for Blended Skill Talk (BST) selfchat: